04046/JuliaProgrammingforOperationsResearch/README.md

 Note: GLPK is an open source solver for GNU mixed-integer linear programming problems.
       Gurobi and CPLEX are two commercial LP and MILP solvers that are free for academic users.
+# This is used to document a learning process.